About Lise Leblanc

 I was "successful".

 By the time I was thirty, I was married with two beautiful children.
 I had a master’s degree and was working full-time as a clinical manager.
 I was travelling and my life was filled with many luxuries.
 From the outside, I appeared happy and successful.
 Yet, on the inside, I couldn’t shake the feeling that something wasn’t right.
 I still felt empty, alone, and anxious.
-No one would know though because I was good at faking my way through life.
+No one would know I wasn't happy though because I was good at faking it.

 The perfect storm.